Is Suicide a Brain Issue or a Heart Issue?

 “Scripture uses different anthropological terms—heart, soul, spirit, mind, and more—to describe a simple, singular human experience. . . .
 The terms for soul, spirit, and mind describe the same types of function as the term for the heart.
 In other words, they all do the same thing, indicating the various biblical terms for human experience do not refer to multiple spiritual organs that do different things.
 The biblical authors understand human experience as flowing from one, unified heart.”

-When we talk to survivors of suicide attempts and begin to ask about thought patterns that led them to a point of attempting to take their own life, we see some common themes of the heart that evolve.
-While each story and person is unique, we can engage friends who may be suicidal by recognizing the heart patterns that can lead to suicidal thinking and attempts.
-Here are a few common thought patterns and life circumstances that can be problematic:
+When we talk with survivors of suicide attempts and ask about the thought patterns that led them to that point, common themes emerge.
+Every story and every person is unique, but recognizing the heart patterns that can lead to suicidal thinking helps us engage friends who may be at risk.
+Some of the more common patterns include:

-• Some die by suicide in vengeful anger.
+• Some take their lives in vengeful anger.

-• Some die by suicide to escape the shame of an exposed secret.
+• Some take their lives to escape the shame of an exposed secret.

-• Some die by suicide tired of dealing with an unrelenting depression.
+• Some take their lives, exhausted by an unrelenting depression.

-• Some die by suicide in anxious, disturbing, and intrusive thought patterns.
+• Some take their lives in the grip of anxious, disturbing, or intrusive thought patterns.

-• Some die by suicide overcome by despair brought on by deep relational disappointment (divorce, break-up, death, damage).
+• Some take their lives, overwhelmed by despair brought on by deep relational disappointment — divorce, breakup, death, betrayal.

-• Some die by suicide tired of fighting the demon of addiction that seems to always win.
+• Some take their lives, tired of fighting an addiction that seems to always win.

-• Some die by suicide to escape the pressure of expectations, performance, and stress they feel.
+• Some take their lives to escape the pressure of expectations, performance, and stress.

-• Some die by suicide to join others who have passed on.
+• Some take their lives to join others who have passed on.

-The following infographic captures much of this same information in a helpful way.
+The following infographic captures the risks of suicide in a helpful, visual way.

 https://www.thefyi.org/risk-factors-for-suicide-infographic/